What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Group Meditation

-• benefits the neurological system by boosting neuroplasticity to improve brain function, learning abilities, emotional regulation, memory recall, concentration
+• benefits the neurological system by boosting neuroplasticity to improve brain function, learning abilities, emotional regulation, memory recall, and concentration

-• benefits the musculoskeletal system by reducing tension in our muscles and tendons so we can move with less pain, tension, and tightness
+• benefits the musculoskeletal system by reducing tension in our muscles and tendons, so we can move with less pain, tension, and tightness

 • benefits the skin by boosting collagen production to improve elasticity and reduce wrinkles